 Computers have solved many problems in business, but here we are talking about an outdoor activity in a potentially harsh environment.
 SageData have experience of tracking truck loading and unloading activities in remote locations.
 This is just a slight variation on an existing theme.

-Handheld computers can be deployed at the load and unload sites.
-They can be connected by a WAN network (aka "mobile phone network").
+Handheld computers (mobile units) can be deployed at the load and unload sites.
+They can be connected via cellular network.
 The software simplifies data collection and decision making, which is important, as staff on the ground may change, which means the system must operate with minimal training.

 The key issue is to identify each vehicle, and track the time of departure and arrival.
 By imposing a time limit for the journey, we deny the driver the opportunity for load substitution, as there will be no time for detour, unload and load.

-Apart from reporting time for each load to be transported, the system can provided detailed activity reports.
-Report by truckload, obviously.
-But tracking the result of local traffic congestion, and comparing driver performance are all options.
-And of course, analysing the data for suspicious activity.
+Apart from reporting time for each load to be transported, the system can provided detailed activity reports by truckload.

 The system would permit unlimited handheld computers to be used.
 Management would be able to track deliveries in real time through a simple web application.
-All data would be hosted on servers in Canada.
 Set up is simple, as the system is accessed from any machine with a browswer and internet connection.
 User names and password protect the system from unauthorised access.